1. General Principles

 5.7 - 5.12 Procedure: Review stage

-5.7 If a student remains dissatisfied with the outcome of an appeal, they may write to the Director of Student & Academic Services at firstname.lastname@example.org requesting a review.
+5.7 If a student remains dissatisfied with the outcome of an appeal, they may write to the Director of Student & Academic Services at firstname.lastname@example.org requesting a review within 10 working days of receipt of the decision.
 A review can be requested on the following grounds:

 (a) that there was a material procedural irregularity with regard to the appeal decision, which demonstrably affected the outcome of the claim;